lanelayer/lanelayer.github.io/index.md

 - Ethereum JSON-RPC so wallets and tools just work

 ## Use LaneLayer in minutes
+### ⚠️ Alpha: LaneLayer is early alpha stage at this point

+LaneLayer is live on Bitcoin mainnet.

+At this stage, the only guarantee is that BTC burns are honored to the specified Core Lane address.

+State formats, bundle structure, transaction formats, gas limit calculation and execution semantics may change.

+Do not rely on state persistence or backward compatibility yet.

+**Use at your own risk.**

 ### 1) Add the public RPC (MetaMask)